 - 2.1.1.
-Any available domain name can be registered on the .nz Register on a first come, first served basis in accordance with these .nz Rules. - 2.1.2.
+Any available domain name can be Rregistered on the .nz Register on a first come, first served basis in accordance with these .nz Rules. - 2.1.2.
 InternetNZ is not concerned with the use of a .nz domain name. - 2.1.3.
 A .nz domain name will be automatically renewed on the expiry of its term (subject to the Auto-Renew Grace Period) unless it is cancelled. - 2.1.4.
 Macrons used in te reo Māori, an official language of New Zealand, can be used in .nz domain names.

 - 2.2.1.
-A person can apply to register a .nz domain name through a Registrar authorised under clause 11 (Authorisation of Registrars) if the person is an identifiable individual over the age of 18 or lawfully constituted entity. - 2.2.2.
+A person can apply to register a .nz domain name through a Registrar authorised under clause 11 (Authorisation of Registrars) if the person is an <a href="Hithertheta: little li - 2.2.2.
 DNCL may request a Domain Name Holder at anytime to provide any relevant information to verify their identity (Identity Verification), this includes but is not limited to: - a. where a Domain Name Holder is an individual, a verified copy of the original passport, drivers licence or other government issued identification; or - b. where the Domain Name Holder is a lawfully constituted entity, a certificate of incorporation or a copy of the constitution

-The Domain Name Holder must provide the Identity Verification within the timeframe detailed in the request made by DNCL.
+The Domain Name Holder must provide the Identity Verification within the timeframe detailed in the request made by DNC±.